 Uber has been the subject of controversy over potential safety risks for riders.
 For instance, a Daily Beast report outlined an unsettling situation between a journalist and an Uber driver who took unauthorized photos of her and continued to contact her, her associates, and her employer, even after being asked to stop and fired from Uber.
 Other safety issues include a driver in Washington, D.C. who, according to Washington City Paper, allegedly sexually assaulted a female passenger, and a driver in San Francisco who physically assaulted a male passenger, according to SFGate.

-Combined with the fact that Uber isn’t subject to the same regulations as taxi companies, these issues raise the question of whether Uber is more concerned with finding enough drivers than protecting its passengers.
-Lyft hasn’t been the subject of such high-profile controversies.
-And separately, Uber doesn’t submit drivers’ vehicles to in-person inspections, which is a regulatory violation in some jurisdictions – including California, where Uber is based.
-Instead, the company relies on vehicle photos taken by applicants.
-By contrast, Lyft subjects all vehicles to a 19-point, in-person inspection.
+Combined with the fact that Uber still isn’t subject to the same regulations as taxi companies in many jurisdictions, these issues raise the question of whether Uber is more concerned with finding enough drivers than protecting its passengers.
+By and large, Lyft hasn’t been the subject of such high-profile controversies.

 3. Looser Standards for Driver Quality